tempo-sim/Tempo/TempoCore/README.md

 ### Defining Messages and Services
 You can add proto files anywhere in your module's Public or Private folder and the corresponding C++ and Python code will be automatically generated in a pre-build step.

+> [!Note]
+> When you aren't modifying proto definitions (or ROS IDL files, see the TempoROS README for more on that) and you've built at least once, you can skip the code generation pre-build step by setting the `TEMPO_SKIP_PREBUILD` environment variable.
+Note that you may have to restart your IDE after changing this.

-Tempo enforces some conventions on the proto files you write, which enable composable proto files.
-Proto files may import others, with appropriate visibility as defined by the module dependency graph.
-Importing is allowed if:
+Tempo enforces some conventions on the proto files you write, which enable composability of proto files.
+Proto files may import others, with appropriate visibility as defined by the module's dependencies graph.
+That is to say, importing protos in other protos is allowed if:
   - The imported proto file is in the same module (Public or Private folder) as the importing proto file **or**
   - The module with the importing proto file depends on the module with the imported proto file **and**
   - The module with the imported proto file defines it in it's Public folder

 Composability necessitates file name and message/service name de-conflicting.
-Message/service name conflicts within a module should be resolved by the user by adding a unique `package` to each proto file with a conflicting name.
-Conflicts between modules (where two modules define a proto with the same name and relative path) are resolved by adding a `package` with the module name to every proto (or prepending it to a user-supplied `package`).
+Message/service name conflicts _within_ a module should be resolved by the user by adding a unique `package` to each proto file with a conflicting name. `TempoScripting` automatically resolves conflicts between modules (where two modules define a proto with the same name and module-relative path) by adding a `package` with the module name to every proto (or prepending it to a user-defined `package`).

 To import/include proto files or protobuf-generated code in other proto files, C++, or Python code you will need to follow the convention